-ENGL098Developing College Writing Skills I4-0-4Meeting individual needs is a primary goal of this course in which learners have the opportunity to strengthen their language skills in the unified context of the reading and writing process.
-Additional support is provided by structured writing workshops.4-0-4Prerequisite: placement testing or a grade of C or better in ESL100, or higher.
-This course maynot be applied to meet certificate or degree requirements.
+ENGL098 Developing College Writing Skills I 4-

+Meeting individual needs is a primary goal of this course in which learners have the opportunity to strengthen their language skills in the unified context of the reading and writing process.
+Additional support is provided by structured writing workshops.
+Prerequisite: placement testing or a grade of C or better in ESL100, or higher.
+This course may not be applied to meet certificate or degree requirements.

-ENGL099 Developing College Writing II 4-0-4 This course places the development of composition skills in the context of the reading and writing process.
+ENGL099 Developing College Writing II 4-0-4

+This course places the development of composition skills in the context of the reading and writing process.
 Students will examine a variety of texts for idea development and analysis of the organizational patterns that underlie personal and academic writing.
 Prerequisite: placement testing or a grade of C in either ENGL098 or ESL120, or higher.
 This course may not be applied to meet certificate or degree requirements.

-ENGL110 College Composition I
+ENGL110 College Composition I 4-0-4

-In this course, students learn to write clearly and effectively for defined audiences through a variety of strategies.
-Emphasis is on the writing process, from drafting through pre-writing, revision and editing.
-This course places reading at the core of the writing curriculum by including interaction with reading selections as the vehicle for idea development, analytical and interpretive skills, and research, and to serve as writing models.
-Prerequisite: placement testing or a grade of C or better in either ENGL099 or ESL130.
+Using the rhetorical modes of discourse, students learn to write clearly and effectively for defined audiences.
+Emphasis is on the writing process, from pre-writing and drafting to revising and editing.
+This course places reading at the core of the writing curriculum, exposing students to a variety of texts not only as writing models but also for analysis, interpretation, idea development, and research.
+Prerequisites: Placement Testing or grade of C or better in ENGL099 or ESL130, grade of C or better in ENGL 097 if course is required.

-ENGL113 Oral Communications
+ENGL113 Oral Communications 3-0-3